magiclamp32/RetroPie-Extra2/README.md

 In most cases, this is likely because the port requires external data files, especially in the case of game engines.
 In cases where shareware datafiles are available, the port will install them where possible.
 Otherwise, you will need to provide your own.
 The warning dialog box at the end of installation should usually tell you what files will be needed and where to place them.
 If you somehow don't see a dialog box after installation, you can open the script itself and look towards the bottom for the warning.

+### What is the directory structure needed for lr-daphne?

+I haven't worked that out yet.
+If you have, drop me a line.

 ## Included Software